CYYJL/LS2Net/README.md

 </div>

-**Original citation:**

 The corresponding sentence in the original manuscript was:

 Furthermore, in the decoder, we carefully design a Multi-Receptive Field Coarse-to-Fine Module (MRCFM), which balances coarse- and fine-grained information by integrating features from different receptive fields.
-Through a multi-branch structure, MRCFM provides diverse feature representations, enabling more precise boundary delineation and alleviating the issue of blurry edges, > as shown in Fig.2.
+Through a multi-branch structure, MRCFM provides diverse feature representations, enabling more precise boundary delineation and alleviating the issue of blurry edges,
+> as shown in Fig.2.

 ---